 Withdrawing a student from the public school system to homeschool is usually a very simple process.
 Increasingly, we are finding a lot misinformation and confusing advice both on the Internet and from public school personnel.
 In Indiana, homeschools are considered nonaccredited, nonpublic schools.
 (Read more about The Relationship Between Public Schools and Homeschools.)
 Legal problems in Indiana are infrequent, but membership in HSLDA insures proper legal counsel if necessary.
 To see a complete explanation of Indiana law, see the Home School Legal Defense Association website.

-When withdrawing a student from the public school system, families may choose to submit a withdraw or transfer letter to their school principal.
+When transferring a student from the public school system, families may choose to submit a transfer letter to their school principal.
 You can find a sample letter here.

 Registering With the State of Indiana